Ace AWS Practice Exam With Strategic Study Methods

 Question TypeDifficulty LevelSkill Focus

-PBTHardHands-on deployment, troubleshooting, solution implementation
+PBTHardHands-on deployment, troubleshooting, and solution implementation

 Tackling Performance-Based Tasks (PBTs)